H0me page history

 (ii) An organized group of golfers, usually owning or managing a golf course.

 (iii) The entirety of a golf facility, including course, club-house, pro-shop, practice areas etc.

 The part of a club that used to strike the ball.

-The surface of the which is designed to strike the golf ball.
+The surface of the club-head which is designed to strike the golf ball.
 Striking the ball with the center of the clubface maximizes distance and accuracy.

 A building on a golf course providing facilities for golfers, typically including changing rooms, bar, restaurant, offices for club officials and noticeboards with information about local rules, the conditions of the course, upcoming events etc. A clubhouse may incorporate a pro shop and dormie house.
 The clubhouse is normally located adjacent to the first and final holes of the course.